-For the common man in the early-to-mid 90s, multiplayer was traditionally limited to LANs, mostly due to cost.
-You had providers like GEnie, Prodigy, and Compuserve, and those networks had games, but getting hit with around $8-10 an hour from the game, plus charges from the service it was hosted on – potentially on top of per-minute telephone charges for a long distance call – meant that most people weren’t going to be jamming with the console cowboys in cyberspace.
+For the common man in the early 90s, multiplayer was traditionally limited to LANs, mostly due to cost.
+You had providers like GEnie, Prodigy, and Compuserve, and those networks had games, but getting hit with around $8-10 an hour from the game, plus charges from the service it was hosted on, meant that most people weren’t going to be jamming with the console cowboys in cyberspace.
 That’s not to say there weren’t some fascinating experiments in MMOs and MUDs in those days, because there definitely were, but it is to say that most computer owners (myself included) likely weren’t aware or participating in them.

-In the mid-to-later 90s, America Online revolutionized this situation in the States.
-By setting up nationwide data centers that let you make a local (free) call to connect, the door was opened to staying online for as long you were allowed to tie up your home phone line.
+By the mid 90s, ISPs had enough nationwide data centers that you could make a local (free) call to connect and stay online for as long you were allowed to tie up your home phone line.
 This access also allowed specific gaming services to appear and consolidate many of the ongoing MMO experiments under one roof.
-Enter Kesmai’s Gamestorm service – one of the first to bundle multiple traditional computer games (i.e. not Chess or simple card games) into a flat fee of $10 a month.
+Enter Kesmai’s “GameStorm” service – one of the first to bundle multiple traditional computer games (i.e. not Chess or simple card games) into a flat fee of $10 a month.
 Playing long-established multiplayer action games like Air Warrior or Island of Kesmai suddenly became very reasonable indeed!

 Aliens Online pitted player-controlled Colonial Marines against optionally-player-controlled Aliens in a series of maps inspired by the namesake film.
 Derelict space stations, damaged colonies, and cramped air ducts aplenty all featured.
 You were free to create three Marine characters and one Alien character per account.
 Continued play would level each up from buck Private to Master Gunnery Sergeant on the Marine side, and to the enormous, deadly Empress on the Alien side.
 Though the exact effect of the stats was debatable, you would definitely see improvements to your survivability as you played.
 You were doing this across thousands of online matches against hundreds of other regular players with persistent characters of their own.